Federalist No. 10: Anti-Federalist responses

 The Anti-Federalists vigorously contested the notion that a republic of diverse interests could survive.
-The author "Cato" (another pseudonym, most likely that of George Clinton) summarized the Anti-Federalist position in the article Cato No. 3:
+The author "Cato"—a pseudonym whose identity remains disputed—summarized the Anti-Federalist position in the article Cato No. 3.

 Whoever seriously considers the immense extent of territory comprehended within the limits of the United States, with the variety of its climates, productions, and commerce, the difference of extent, and number of inhabitants in all; the dissimilitude of interest, morals, and policies, in almost every one, will receive it as an intuitive truth, that a consolidated republican form of government therein, can never form a perfect union, establish justice, insure domestic tranquility, promote the general welfare, and secure the blessings of liberty to you and your posterity, for to these objects it must be directed: this unkindred legislature therefore, composed of interests opposite and dissimilar in their nature, will in its exercise, emphatically be, like a house divided against itself.

-Generally, it was their position that republics about the size of the individual states could survive, but that a republic on the size of the Union would fail.
-A particular point in support of this was that most of the states were focused on one industry—to generalize, commerce and shipping in the northern states and plantation farming in the southern.
-The Anti-Federalist belief that the wide disparity in the economic interests of the various states would lead to controversy was perhaps realized in the American Civil War, which some scholars attribute to this disparity.
-Madison himself, in a letter to Thomas Jefferson, noted that differing economic interests had created dispute, even when the Constitution was being written.
-At the convention, he particularly identified the distinction between the northern and southern states as a "line of discrimination" that formed "the real difference of interests".
+Many Anti-Federalists maintained that republics about the size of the individual states could survive, but that a republic the size of the Union would fail.
+The sectional conflict that culminated in the American Civil War centered on slavery and disputes over its expansion.
+Madison himself, in a letter to Thomas Jefferson, noted that differing economic interests had created dispute even when the Constitution was being written.
+At the Convention, he particularly identified the distinction between the northern and southern states as a "line of discrimination" that formed "the real difference of interests".

-The discussion of the ideal size for the republic was not limited to the options of individual states or encompassing union.
+The discussion of the ideal size for the republic was not limited to the options of individual states or an encompassing union.
 In a letter to Richard Price, Benjamin Rush noted that "Some of our enlightened men who begin to despair of a more complete union of the States in Congress have secretly proposed an Eastern, Middle, and Southern Confederacy, to be united by an alliance offensive and defensive".
+Such proposals were not a general Anti-Federalist program: nearly all critics sought to preserve and strengthen the Union, and claims that they broadly favored several confederacies lack evidence.